KZGlobalTeam/cs2kz-docs/docs/guides/Maps.md

 The new tiering system consists of 10 different tiers:

 > [!NOTE]
 > These are best-effort descriptions, not hard rules.
-They are meant to get a
+They are meant to illustrate the key ideas,
-> point across, not to be taken literally.
+> not to be interpreted literally.

 1. Very Easy - for the average player who has never touched KZ before
 2. Easy - you grasp the basics of CS2 movement, like airstrafing and bhopping